Sustainable Weight Loss: 12 Key Habits

 Remember, balance is key to sustaining long-term habits.
 One indulgent meal won’t ruin your progress.

 Long-term weight loss is about consistent habits.
-Enjoy the process—weight loss is a journey, not a race.
+Enjoy the process.

 Setting achievable goals helps you stay focused and motivated.